datacite/blog/source/posts/schema-org-register-dois.html.md

 ### Next steps

-The generation of DOIs for the DataCite blog is a nice use case for the above workflow, since the authors of the blog and the data center are both DataCite.
+The generation of DOIs for the DataCite blog is a nice use case for the above workflow, since the authors of the blog and the data center are both DataCite, and because schema.org metadata are a natural fit for a blog.
 We would be interested in working with science blogs that are managed by an organization that is also a DataCite data center, and is for example using Wordpress for their blog.

 One of the issues we need to solve is the timing of minting the DOI and associated metadata.
 We want to avoid DOI-like strings that are not registered as DOIs, but we also want to avoid a delay in obtaining a DOI once a blog post has been published.
-For the DataCite blog it makes sense to mint a DOI when we put a draft blog post on our staging server – meaning the post will be published eventually – and update the metadata (e.g. blog post url) when the post goes to our blog production server.
+For the DataCite blog it makes sense to mint a DOI when we put a draft blog post on our staging server – meaning the post will be published eventually – and update the metadata (e.g. the blog post url) when the post goes to our production server.

 ### References